bcaccinolo/blockchain/javascript/README.md

 ## Todo

--> set the ExpressJS in place.
+- DONE set the ExpressJS in place.

-- add /addBlock
+-> add /addBlock
    add the block to the existing blockchain

 - add the /addPeer call
     app.post('/addPeer', (req, res) => {